Meet the Team

 In second grade, Julie came home from school with yet another note saying she had spoken out of turn.
 In her eyes, she was rightly sticking up for someone who she felt was being treated unfairly.
 Fortunately, she discovered how to turn that advocacy mindset into an asset, which she has since leveraged to champion positive social change for women, youth and vulnerable communities throughout the world.

 Today, she helps nonprofit and business leaders strategize and build programs, campaigns and movements to achieve notable social impact goals.
-As a philanthropic architect, Julie is actively involved in the launch of LookUp.live, a global nonprofit that discovers, incubates and scales youth-led solutions to digital addiction and tech/life balance.
-She's also the Founder of the Mother’s Day Fund, which provides scholarships and professional support to single moms looking to advance their careers.
+As a philanthropic architect, Julie is actively involved in the launch of LookUp.live and is the Founder of the Mother’s Day Fund, which provides scholarships and professional support to single moms looking to advance their careers.

 From Kabul to California, Julie has drawn her inspiration from the very people she aims to serve.
 With her unwavering optimism and proven ability to mobilize people across sectors, she has advanced game-changing programs over the last decade.
 She built partnerships to help GE Healthcare expand its youth training and employment program into Africa.
 She untapped multimillion-dollar funding sources to protect adolescent girls from gender-based violence.
 She facilitated partnerships for a smart gaming company to give thousands of underprivileged youth in developing countries a radically different way to discover their talents and skills.
 And she helped her teenage son launch Play on For Africa, a nonprofit that used ultimate Frisbee to promote team spirit and gender equality to teens in Malawi.